TeselaGen/ve-range-utils-DEPRECATED/README.md

 }
 ```

-All ranges are assumed to have 0-based indices:
+All ranges are assumed to have 0-based inclusive indices:

 rrrr
 0123
 start = 0,
 end = 3

-By default, errors are thrown if the inputs to a function don't comply with what the function expects.
-This functionality can be turned off by setting the environment variable NODE_ENV=production.